boguszjelinski/kern/README.md

 ## How to install and run
 See also [readme](HOWTORUN.md) how to run all Kabina components in a simulation.

-1) Compile the pool finder (optional, see use_ext_pool below) and make the library available for Rust compiler, an example for Mac OS:
+1) Compile the pool finder (optional, see use_extern_pool below) and make the library available for Rust compiler, an example for Mac OS:
 ```
 cd pool
 cc -c -Wno-implicit-function-declaration poold.c dynapool.c -w